-We now show two examples of the usage of the wise development framework during our casestudy.
+We now show two examples of the usage of the

+wise development framework during our case-study.
 A more complete set of examples, as well as the entire code base, is available online at (Harel et al., 2016).
 In order to properly illustrate the tool's usage during development, we took snapshots of our code at significant milestones, along with the conclusions that the wise framework was able to draw from it - these are also available online.
 Finally, we also provide there a video clip that features the development framework in action.

-Figure 8 depicts a list of emergent properties that the development framework produced at one point during development.
+Fig. 8 depicts a list of emergent properties that the development framework produced at one point during development.
 Recall that unless given specific instructions by the developer, the tool begins to check these properties, one by one; the figure shows a list of properties that have already been checked, indicating which of them hold and which do not.
 The tool mines for various types of properties, two of which are depicted in the figure: implications, denoted $a \rightarrow b$, i.e., whenever event a occurs b also occurs a short time earlier or later, and equivalences, denoted $a \leftrightarrow b$, i.e., the implication holds in both directions.

-Figure 9 depicts an example for which Athena's abstraction-based model checking proved especially handy, allowing her to quickly cover more properties.
+Fig. 9 depicts an example for which Athena's abstraction-based model checking proved especially handy, allowing her to quickly cover more properties.
 There, the emergent property being verified was that "cache 3 cannot acquire bus 2 repeatedly without first releasing it" - a property that describes mutual exclusion in the bus ownership.
 This property is an instantiation of the general pattern "consecutive a events must have b events between them".
-At the time this property was mined and tested, verifying it via direct model checking entailed exploring 972233 reachable states and took over 27 minutes.
-By using the abstraction-refinement techniques discussed in the subsection Analyzing Behavioral Models, Athena was able to abstract away irrelevant parts of the code (namely code modules that only pertained to other buses).
-In this way, verifying the property entailed exploring just 21000 reachable states, and took less than 31 seconds.
-The key observation here is that this is by no means merely a standard direct usage of abstraction-refinement.
-The entire process - finding the emergent property, figuring out which modules are not likely to affect it so that they can be abstracted away, and then model checking the property on the abstract model - were all handled proactively and automatically by the framework.
-Clearly, such speedups allow the framework to cover more properties and present them to the programmer in a timely manner.
+At the time this property was mined and tested, directly model checking it entailed exploring 972233 reachable states and took over 27 minutes.
+By using the abstraction-refinement techniques discussed in Sec.
+2.2.1, Athena was able to abstract away ir-